Specioza Kazibwe: Career

-Kazibwe chaired the inaugural conference of the AER/Uganda on November 25, 1991 at the Kampala Sheraton and also served on the Committee of Honor of the Agri-Energy Roundtable (AER) for several years, gaining wide recognition.
-In 1998, the Food and Agriculture Organization (FAO) awarded her the "Ceres Medal" for her "contribution to food security and poverty eradication".
+Kazibwe chaired the inaugural conference of the AER/Uganda on 25 November 1991 at the Kampala Sheraton and also served on the Committee of Honour of the Agri-Energy Roundtable (AER) for several years, gaining wide recognition.
+In 1998, the Food and Agriculture Organization (FAO) awarded her the Ceres Medal for her "contribution to food security and poverty eradication".

 Personal details

 In April 2002, Kazibwe filed for divorce from her husband, saying that she refused to be the victim of continued domestic violence.
 Polygamy and wife beating are relatively common in Uganda, but divorce is relatively rare.
 Her husband opposed the divorce, citing his Catholic faith, and saying that his wife had come home late without giving a proper explanation, and had joined with some other politicians he did not like.

 Finding it difficult to perform her political duties and deal with the increasingly messy divorce case, on Wednesday, 21 May 2003, Kazibwe stepped down from her positions in government, asking to be allowed to continue her studies.
 She completed a doctorate at Harvard University.

-She has four children including twins from her first marriage and has adopted several others.
+She has four children, including twins from her first marriage, and has adopted several others.